 B.A. in History

-The B.A. in History provides a strong foundation for a number of career options including education, public service, publishing, business and museum work.
-History is often chosen as a major by students who plan to enter a profession that requires postgraduate education, such as law, business administration, librarianship, journalism or public policy.
-Graduate programs in these fields give preference to students who have developed a broad perspective on human problems and who have had training in the analysis of complex issues.
-A history major is excellent preparation for further study of history at the graduate level.
+The B.A. in History provides excellent preparation for careers in many fields, including education, museums, government, politics, and business.
+History is often chosen as a major by students who plan to enter a profession such as law, business administration, librarianship, journalism or public policy.
+Graduate programs in these fields give preference to students who have acquired an informed perspective on human problems and who have developed skills in the analysis and communication of complex ideas.
+A history major is the best preparation for studying history at the graduate level.